Foreign Emoluments Clause: Traditional treatment

 Foreign states often present the President of the United States with gifts.
 While President, George Washington received a painting of, and key to, the Bastille from the Marquis de Lafayette, as "a tribute Which I owe as A Son to My Adoptive father."
 After leaving office, Washington also took home to Mount Vernon a painting of Louis XIV that he had received as a gift from a French diplomat who had been his aide during the American war of independence.
 However, nothing is known about Washington's motivations, or whether he considered the emoluments clause to apply to either gift.

 Post-Washington Presidents have traditionally sought permission from Congress to keep gifts.
 Absent permission, the President will deposit the object with the Department of State.
 For example, Andrew Jackson sought permission from Congress to keep a gold medal presented by Simón Bolívar; Congress refused to grant consent, and so Jackson deposited the medal with the Department of State.
 Martin Van Buren and John Tyler received gifts from the Imam of Muscat, for which they received congressional authorization either to transfer them to the United States Government or to auction them with proceeds vesting to the United States Treasury.
+In 1861, Abraham Lincoln accepted an honorary offer of citizenship from the Republic of San Marino without seeking congressional approval.